Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 ## 14. Entire Agreement

-These Terms, together with the MIT License and Privacy Policy, constitute the entire agreement between you and the developer regarding the Service.
+These Terms, together with the AGPL-3 license and Privacy Policy, constitute the entire agreement between you and the developer regarding the Service.

 ## 15. Contact Information